 The Calendula plant has a long history of use in healing wounds and thus has been blended into in an array of skin care recipes.
-The flowers were collected and used for centuries by indigenous peoples of North America to cure nausea, ulcers, menstrual period problems, eye infections such as conjunctivitis.
+The flowers were collected and used for centuries by indigenous peoples of North America to target nausea, ulcers, menstrual period problems, eye infections such as conjunctivitis.

 Therapeutic Properties Described In The Aromatherapy Literature